Forbes Evaluates Ken Fisher’s Stock Picking

 - We have not independently validated Forbes’ calculations.

-- A sample of 15 years is small.
-Removing the best (worst) year of relative performance decreases (increases) average annual outperformance to 4.5% (6.6%).
+- As noted, a sample of 18 years is small for annual performance measurement.
+Removing the best (worst) year of relative performance decreases (increases) average annual outperformance to 3.1% (4.8%).